Why Shared Drives Are Bad for Your Documents

 In the end, shared drives provide more frustration than usability.

-There are a few steps you can take to make your shared drive work better for your business.
+These are the main struggles businesses face with shared drives along with shared drive policy and procedures that can help this work better.
 It might not solve all of your problems, but it will help you get a little bit closer to sanity.

 Solution: Create Guidelines

 First, you need to create shared drive policy and procedures on how to use the shared drive for document management.
 Be sure to answer questions like…

 - Where should documents be saved?
 There needs to be a rhyme and reason to how documents are saved.
 Outline the folder and subfolder hierarchy, so your users know where to save them.
 If you can, put controls in place to limit the creation of new folders.